The Nourished by Science Nutrient Density Score

 - We first calculated how many ug, mg or IU of each critical micronutrient could be found in 2,000 kcal worth of each food.
 The rationale for this was that each of us can only eat a certain number of calories per day, unless we want to lose or gain weight.
 What exactly that number is differs for each of us, but for most adults, it’s somewhere around 2,000 kcal per day or higher.
 In fact, the nutrition facts label that you find on all packaged foods in the United States uses a 2,000 kcal per day diet as a reference point, and we feel this is sensible.
 Now, let’s assume you were eating 2,000 kcal per day, you would need to get all of your essential micronutrients in 2,000 kcal worth of food, right?
 By expressing the micronutrient content relative to 2,000 kcal worth of a food, we can immediately see how meaningfully that food would contribute to providing us with essential micronutrients, relative to the total number of calories we are able to eat.

-- We then converted the ug, mg, IU of each critical micronutrient into a percentage relative to the recommended daily allowance (RDA), or – for some micronutrients – the adequate initiate (AI).
+- We then converted the ug, mg, IU of each critical micronutrient into a percentage relative to the recommended dietary allowance (RDA), or – for some micronutrients – the adequate initiate (AI).
 The RDA is the daily dietary intake level for each micronutrient that is considered sufficient to meet the requirement for almost all adults.
 It is set by the United States Food and Nutrition Board of the Institute of Medicine.
 The AI can be interpreted similarly.
 Now we have a percentage relative to the required amount (RDA OR AI) for each of the critical micronutrients in 2,000 kcal worth of a food.
 If that percentage is at least 100% for a specific micronutrient, that would mean that even if we ate only that food, we would get enough of that micronutrient to meet our daily needs.

 - Lastly, we took the average of these percentages across all of the critical micronutrients.